kjartanvest/synquploader-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/SynqUploader.svg?style=flat)](http://cocoapods.org/pods/SynqUploader)
 [![Platform](https://img.shields.io/cocoapods/p/SynqUploader.svg?style=flat)](http://cocoapods.org/pods/SynqUploader)

-SynqLib is a simple Objective-C library that enables upload of videos to the [SYNQ platform](https://www.synq.fm).
+SynqUploader is a simple Objective-C library that enables upload of videos to the [SYNQ platform](https://www.synq.fm).

 The library uses [AFNetworking 3](https://github.com/AFNetworking/AFNetworking) for communicating with the server.
 It utilizes a background configured NSURLSession to manage video uploads.
 This makes the upload continue regardless of whether the app is in the foreground or background.